xrdocs/xrdocs.github.io/_helpdocs/2016-05-13--xrdocs-how-to.md

 ---
 published: true
-date: "2016-05-13 16:35 +0530"
+date: '2016-05-13 16:35 +0530'
-title: "@xrdocs How-To"
+title: '@xrdocs How-To'
-permalink: "/helpdocs/xrdocs-how-to"
+permalink: /helpdocs/xrdocs-how-to
 author: Akshat Sharma
+excerpt: >-
-excerpt: "This tutorial provides a walkthrough of the xrdocs platform for blogging, and creating tutorials and techdocs"
+  This tutorial provides a walkthrough of the xrdocs platform for blogging, and creating tutorials and techdocs
 tags:
   - iosxr
   - cisco
 position: hidden